neb-b/mirrR/README.md

 Then go to [http://localhost:3000](http://localhost:3000)

 ### News/Twitter/Weather

-To see news, Twitter, or the weather component, you will have to get the corresponding api keys.
+Out of the box, News, Twitter and Weather will not work.
+You will need to retrieve the API keys first.
+MirrR will work fine without the API keys, you will just see a message if you try to toggle a component that needs one.

 [News (NY Times)](https://developer.nytimes.com/signup) Choose "Top Stories V1" from the dropdown.

 [Twitter](https://apps.twitter.com/) You will need to signup and create a new app.

 [Weather (forecast.io)](https://developer.forecast.io/)

-The Mirror will work fine without the API keys, it will just show a message if you try to use an app without an API key.

 ### Other info